loboris/OrangePI-Kernel/README.md

 **plus** builds the uImage for OPI-PLUS

 After the build the resulting kernel files (uImage and kernel modules) are placed into **build** directory.

+To build script.bin for all OPI boards and resolutions run:
+`./build_scripts`